 In contrast, muscle pain, or myalgia is pain caused by a lesion or disease arising from specialized nerve endings (nociceptors) within the muscle itself.
 The descriptors we use with muscle type pain are tearing, cramping, pressing, tenderness or soreness.
 Muscle pain is by far the most common presenting complaint to a primary care doctor’s office, surpassing the prevalence of neuropathic pain by leaps and bounds.

 Although there are distinct differences between these two types of pains, the mechanism of action at the molecular level is essentially the same.
 Inflammatory cytokines, prostaglandins, cyclooxygenase (COX), leukotrienes and ATP release are the main processes which signal tissue damage—whether the tissue is muscle, nerve or skin, and notify the central nervous system the unpleasant experience of pain.
-Herein lies the therapeutic potential of the above mentioned remedies namely Arnica Montana for management of pain.
+Herein lies the therapeutic potential of the above mentioned remedies namely Arnica Montana to manage nerve pain.

 Arnica and a handful of other herbal remedies have been extensively studied for their ability to act on these particular pathways effectively reducing inflammation, improving circulation, and enhancing nerve healing.
 Specialized chemists prepare Arnica by a process of distillation of leaf extracts that result in 1-70X dilution of 5-25% extract.
 The concentration of Arnica in a topical preparation is equally important as the quality of the extract in its ability to change the trajectory of one’s pain.
 Aside note, ibuprofen is a popular medication for treatment of pain by direct inhibition of the COX pathway.
 Therefore, in order for your topical Arnica gel to be just as effective, if not more powerful in alleviating your nerve pain, look for clean ingredients, and a high concentration of preferably organic origin.

 Post-Traumatic Response Gel with Matrix BTM is a clinically proven topical Arnica gel-based treatment that promotes tissue healing and alleviates nerve pain, positioning itself as an effective alternative or adjunct to pain medications.
 Our very own founder, Dr. Yazdani woke up one day with a random shooting pain in her left arm, and when it hadn’t subsided within an hour, decided to use The Response Gel only to find complete and total pain relief within a matter of minutes.